 We expect that substantially all of our revenue in the foreseeable future will be derived from sales of our products in the nuclear imaging market and our leasing services offered through our wholly owned subsidiaries, Digirad Imaging Solutions, Inc. and Digirad Imaging Systems, Inc., which we refer to collectively as DIS.
-Our solid-state gamma cameras and DIS services represent a new approach in the nuclear imaging market.
+Our solid-state gamma cameras and DIS services represent a new approach in the nuclear imaging market, and we have sold our products only in limited quantities and leased our services for only a limited time.
 We began full commercial release of our imaging systems in March 2000 and established DIS in September 2000.
 Because of the recent commercial introduction of our nuclear imaging systems, we have limited product and brand recognition and our imaging systems have been used by a limited number of physicians and hospitals.
 Physicians and hospitals may generally be slow to adopt our products and leasing services for a number of reasons, including:

-- perceived liability risks generally associated with the use of new technologies for nuclear imaging; - availability of reimbursement from health care payors for procedures using our system; - lack of experience with our products and services; - costs associated with the purchase or lease of our products and services; - the presence of competing products sold by companies with longer operating histories, more recognizable names and more established distribution networks; - the introduction or existence of competing products and services or technologies that may be more effective, easier to use or that produce better images; and - physician and hospital perceptions of our imaging systems as compared to those of competitors.
+- perceived liability risks generally associated with the use of new technologies for nuclear imaging; - availability of reimbursement from health care payors for procedures using our system; - lack of experience with our products and services; - costs associated with the purchase or lease of our products and services; - the presence of competing products sold by companies with longer operating histories, more recognizable names and more established distribution networks: - the introduction or existence of competing products and services or technologies that may be more effective, easier to use or that produce better images; and - physician and hospital perceptions of our imaging systems as compared to those of competitors.